goodwinc/metis-copy/class_lectures/week03-luther2/02-null_hypo_eval/pair.md

 Here is some starter code.
 You can use this as a starting point for all three datasets and try to improve the score.

+    from sklearn.linear_model import LinearRegression
+    import pandas as pd
     df = pd.read_csv('1_train.csv')
     df_test = pd.read_csv('1_test.csv')
     m = LinearRegression()